QueenOfBirbs/employee-tracker-hw/README.md

 NOTES

-photos of the finshed product are in the finished folder link to video: https://drive.google.com/file/d/1DONYeaAPcNJ38Ch1304oM8kyB3WEKZeC/view?usp=sharing the video saved as an .avi file so you may need something seperate to view (i needed a different video player on my laptop)
+link to video: https://drive.google.com/file/d/1DONYeaAPcNJ38Ch1304oM8kyB3WEKZeC/view?usp=sharing the video saved as an .avi file so you may need something seperate to view (i needed a different video player on my laptop)